Durable, event-driven workflows

 Most Inngest implementations stall before they reach production reliability

-Inngest's event-driven, durable execution model is genuinely different from a cron job or a simple queue - and that difference trips up most teams.
-They wire up a few step functions, everything looks fine in the dev server, and then production surfaces the gaps: functions that silently time out past Inngest's default limits, fan-out jobs that hammer downstream APIs because nobody set concurrency controls, event payloads that drift in shape and break downstream steps with no alerting, and AI agent chains that have no meaningful failure boundary between steps.
-The Inngest dashboard shows retries happening, but nobody has defined what a terminal failure actually means or what should happen next.
+Inngest's event-driven, durable execution model is genuinely different from a cron job or a simple queue, and that difference trips up most teams.
+They wire up a few step functions, everything looks fine in the dev server, then production surfaces the gaps: functions that silently time out past default limits, fan-out jobs that hammer downstream APIs because nobody set concurrency controls, event payloads that drift in shape and break downstream steps with no alerting, and AI agent chains with no failure boundary between steps.
+The dashboard shows retries happening, but nobody has defined what a terminal failure means or what should happen next.

 What we build inside your Inngest environment